kakengloh/snaplink/README.md

 ## API Reference

-Snaplink's API provides two endpoints:
+Snaplink's API provides the following endpoints:

+1. `GET /:slug` - This endpoint tracks the link visit and redirects users to the target URL associated with the provided slug.

-1. `POST /v1/links` - This endpoint creates short links.
+2. `POST /v1/links` - This endpoint creates short links.
 It accepts a long URL as a parameter and returns a unique short link.

-2. `GET /:slug` - This endpoint tracks the link visit and redirects users to the target URL associated with the provided slug.
+3. `GET /internal/reports/most-clicked-links` - This endpoint returns a list of the most clicked links on Snaplink.
+The list is sorted in descending order by the number of clicks, with the link that has the most clicks appearing first.
+This information is useful for analyzing the popularity of certain links and can inform future marketing efforts or other business decisions.

+4. `GET /internal/reports/clicks-per-day` - This endpoint returns a count of the number of clicks on each day.
+This data can be used to identify trends and patterns in user behavior over time.
+For example, it could help identify days of the week or times of day that are most popular for link clicks.

+5. `GET /internal/reports/clicks-per-country` - This endpoint returns a count of the number of clicks from each countr.
+This data can be used to identify where Snaplink's user base is located and how it is growing over time.

 ## Deployment